MarioDinamarca/MarioDinamarca/README.md

 ### Hey!

-- 👋 I’m Mario
+- 👋 I'm Mario
-- 🌱 I’m currently studying Industrial Engineering at PUCV
+- 👀 I work with AI and data to solve real-world problems.
-- 🤔 I’m interested in data science, coding and traveling
+- 🌱 I'm always looking for a new challenge or project to work on.